mariobox/mariosanchez.org-metalsmith/src/skills.md

 <img src="/img/coding.jpg" class="roundnew">

-I like to develop minimalistic sites that are pleasant to the eye, load quickly and let the users find what they want, fast.
+I aim to develop minimalistic sites that are pleasant to the eye, load quickly and let the users find what they want, fast.
 I use the minimum amount of code possible, starting with semantically correct, W3C-validated HTML.

-Whenever possible, I design from scratch, making use of frameworks and other tools only when they add value to the project.
-I tend to avoid pre-made templates, which are usually bloated with features you don't need and are difficult to customize and maintain.
+I then make use of frameworks, libraries and other tools when I feel that they add value to the project.

-These are some of the tools and technologies I use for web development:
+These are some of the tools and technologies I'm currently using for web development:

 <i class="icon-html5-alt"></i> ** HTML5 **